Spanish Politics - Online

 Joan Ricart is an associate professor at the Universitat Autònoma de Barcelona (UAB) where he teaches “Política Catalana” (Catalan Politics) and “Estructura Social i Política” (Political and Social Structure).

-He’s also a Guest Lecturer at the MBA of the Universidad Católica de Ávila (UCAV).
+He’s also a Guest Lecturer at the MBA of the Universidad Católica de Ávila (UCAV), and an associate professor at the Universitat Pompeu Fabra (UPF) and the Universitat Oberta de Catalunya (UOC).
 He obtained his Bachelor’s degree in Political Science at the UAB and his PhD at the Universidad Complutense de Madrid (UCM) with a thesis on Indonesian political parties and their process of institutionalization in a decentralized reality.

 He is the coordinator of the publication: Los Sistemas Políticos de España e Indonesia.
 Una perspectiva comparada; Editorial UOC; 2016.